 ONE: Safety Perception Surveys Assess Human Factors/Culture

 In-depth investigations into serious incidents often point to unsupportive health and safety cultures as the root underlying cause of safety system failure.
 Safety perception surveys can help identify the human factors that adversely affect the corporate safety culture.
 A strong positive culture is needed in order to support an effective health and safety program.
 Companies waste a great deal of time and resources attempting to successfully implement traditional safety elements only to fail because the culture of their organization was not supportive.
-For example, if management do not demonstrate or in fact feel a strong commitment to health and safety, binders of safety policies and posters exclaiming commitment will not change the basic fact that commitment is lacking.
+For example, if management do not demonstrate a strong commitment to health and safety, binders of safety policies and posters exclaiming commitment will not change the basic fact that commitment is lacking.
 This fact will negatively affect all efforts to succeed in implementing a safety program.

 Safety perception survey and audit processes are complimentary.
 Typically audits assess what is in place such as are safety meetings being held and safety inspections being conducted.
 Safety perception surveys assess how effective they are, as perceived by the employees and provide insight into how they might be improved.
 Certainly there is some overlap between the two types of methods of measurement but the two should be considered both necessary and complimentary.
 Companies that only audit will identify weakness in safety program elements but will not identify the underlying human factors that work against safety program success.
 Together, the measurement methods can provide companies with a better picture of what needs to be done to continue to improve.